pleiszenburg/scherbelberg/docs/source/index.rst

 User's guide
 ------------

-*scherbelberg* provides both a **CLI interface** and a **Python API** for deploying and managing small **Dask-based HPC clusters in the Hetzner cloud**.
+*scherbelberg* provides both a **CLI** and a **Python API** for deploying and managing small **Dask-based HPC clusters in the Hetzner cloud**.
 Development status alpha, stability acceptable, security also acceptable but implementation needs a review.

 .. toctree::
    :maxdepth: 2